limingth/NCCL/README.md

 please use <http://codepad.org/> to run/test these C programs!

 # Unit One
-## Lesson 1 What is a simplest c program?
+## Lesson 1 What is a simplest C program?
 	int main(void)
 	{
 		return 0;